double07killor/AgOpenNext-JonsPlayground/docs/PROJECT_CHARTER.md

 Metadata for this charter lives in the YAML front-matter block above; keep those values in sync with the ownership, review, and lifecycle expectations outlined in the governance policy.

+The companion [roadmap](./ROADMAP.md) documents how the charter's goals translate into high-level phases and sequencing toward GA so decision-makers can track progress without duplicating governance commitments.

 ## 1. Executive Summary, Mission & Vision

 AgOpenNext is a ground-up rebuild of AgOpenGPS, engineered for long-term stability, maintainability, and true